mrauh/exifsorter/README.md

 ## FAQ

-1. Why are the images still not in the right order?
+**Why are the images still not in the right order?**

 Maybe the date from the digicam / smartphone of one of the sources was not set correctly at the time the pictures were made.

+**I get an "EOF" error.
+What can I do?

+Unfortunately nothing.
+There seems to be a problem with (very) old images.